LLNL/sundials/doc/shared/RecentChanges.rst

 across compilers and compiler versions.
 As such, users are encouraged to override this value with the architecture for their system.

-The Trilinos Teptra NVector interface has been updated to utilized CMake imported targets added in Trilinos 14 to improve support for different Kokkos backends with Trilinos.
+The Trilinos Tpetra NVector interface has been updated to utilized CMake imported targets added in Trilinos 14 to improve support for different Kokkos backends with Trilinos.
 As such, Trilinos 14 or newer is required and the ``Trilinos_INTERFACE_*`` CMake options have been removed.